Review: Toyota Proace Verso (2016)

 The range-topping VIP model is aimed at the executive transport end of the market and features seven leather heated seats and a rear table.
 Like the Proace Verso in Family trim, the seats are rail-mounted, which means they can be moved forwards/backs or removed altogether.

 Compact versions offer the least boot space with the rear seats in place - just 224 litres - but things are more practical with the medium and long bodystyles, which offer a respective 603 and 989 litres.
 Family-spec versions get a split tailgate, which means you can access the boot without having to lift the large, heavy tailgate.

 The front-wheel drive Proace Verso is available with a choice of three powertrains featuring 1.6 and 2.0-litre turbodiesel engines.
 The 1.6 diesel is the most efficient on paper, returning a claimed 54.3mpg 137g/km of CO2 while the 177PS 2.0-litre will provide 47.9mpg and 155g/km, according to the official figures.
 Most of the engines are linked to a six-speed manual gearbox as standard, while the most powerful version gets a six-speed automatic.

 The Proace Verso isn't as good to drive or refined as its German rivals - such as the Mercedes-Benz V-Class or Volkswagen Caravelle - but it is efficient for its size and nimble in town.
 The high price and van-origins will limit its appeal for private buyers, but its flexible and practical nature will make it a tempting choice for professional drivers.
-Even more so when you factor in its comprehensive five year warranty.

 What does a Toyota Proace Verso (2016) cost?